CoDrazen/nms-corvette-build-share-tool/README.md

 This tool is currently in a TESTING phase.

-It has been fully tested on:
+It has been tested on:
 - Windows 11
 - Steam version of No Man’s Sky